MuhammedHady/PandasTitanic/README.md

 1- All males
 2- All females
 3- Only Survivors
 4- All lost Childern under or equal to age 17
+5- Getting the number of all Passengers & The Survivors
+6- Getting the persentage of Survivors

 --------------------------------------------------------------------------------------------
 Pandas is a tool kit used to deal with data in database like SQL or data in excel/csv files